All our clients are innocent.

 K&L Gates

 When the Animal Legal Defense Fund challenged the inadequate conditions at a rural Pennsylvania zoo, pro bono partner K&L Gates was there to help.
 In the 2023 fiscal year, the case achieved an animal law milestone with a successful petition for reconsideration that reinstated our incorrectly dismissed public nuisance claim related to violations of wildlife protection laws.
 More recently, it has been successfully resolved in a settlement.
 K&L Gates is among our 2023 Advancement in Animal Law Pro Bono Achievement Award recipients.
-Photo: one of two wolves rescued from the zoo.
+Photo: One of the two wolves at the zoo.

 PRO BONO NETWORK